 Coir that has been used in up to 3 grows can be flushed clean and then used for your next grow.
 After three uses the Coir starts to break down and makes it unsuitable for growing.
 Coir is a completely renewable resource; each coconut tree produces 150 coconuts per year.
 If you use peat instead which has its growing issues and requirements, you are using a resource that is estimated to take 25 years to create in a peat bog.

 Coco Coir does not attract most of the garden variety of insects and pests most of the time.
 Grows in Coir should give you an extra safety net with one fewer issue to worry about.

 Cannabis plants truly love Coco and respond very well by showing increases growth and size of both the plant and buds.
 Switching your grow to Coco isn’t going to give you hydroponic type gains but you will see significant improvements in your cannabis grown in Coco when compared to standard soil or peat.

 Coco is easier to deal with than soil by far.
 Having the extra oxygen in the roots while maintaining good moisture levels makes watering a breeze.

 Coco Coir is a hybrid between soil growing and hydro growing.
-Its natural fibers make it more forgiving than full hydro systems and much more responsive to nutrient changes then soil.
-Plants will grow bigger, faster and yield up to 25% more over soil-grown cannabis.
+Its natural fibers make it more forgiving than full hydro systems and much more responsive to nutrient changes than soil.
+Plants will grow bigger, faster and yield up to 25% more than soil-grown cannabis.

 I know what you’re thinking; can I back up that faster bigger growing claim with any proof?
 Well, I sure can!
 When I was asked to write about growing in Coco Coir, I set out immediately to start a grow of premium OG Kush in Coco Coir using a 1000 W compatible Wide-Band Led Grow light.